M-Croghan/CSNotebook-Interview-Prep/README.md

 :ballot_box_with_check: [What are all the types of Pop up boxes available in JavaScript?](https://github.com/M-Croghan/Interview-Prep/blob/main/JavaScript.md#scroll-what-are-all-the-types-of-pop-up-boxes-available-in-javascript)
 :ballot_box_with_check: [What is the use of Void (0)?](https://github.com/M-Croghan/Interview-Prep/blob/main/JavaScript.md#scroll-what-is-the-use-of-void-0)
 :ballot_box_with_check: [How can a page be forced to load another page in JavaScript?](https://github.com/M-Croghan/Interview-Prep/blob/main/JavaScript.md#scroll-how-can-a-page-be-forced-to-load-another-page-in-javascript)
-:ballot_box_with_check: [What are the data types of variables in JavaScript?](https://github.com/M-Croghan/Interview-Prep/blob/main/JavaScript.md#scroll-what-is-the-data-type-of-variables-in-javascript)
 :ballot_box_with_check: [What is the difference between an alert box and a confirmation box?](https://github.com/M-Croghan/Interview-Prep/blob/main/JavaScript.md#scroll-what-is-the-difference-between-an-alert-box-and-a-confirmation-box)
 :ballot_box_with_check: [What are escape characters?](https://github.com/M-Croghan/Interview-Prep/blob/main/JavaScript.md#scroll-what-are-escape-characters)
 :ballot_box_with_check: [What are JavaScript Cookies?](https://github.com/M-Croghan/Interview-Prep/blob/main/JavaScript.md#scroll-what-are-javascript-cookies)
 :ballot_box_with_check: [What a pop() method in JavaScript is?](https://github.com/M-Croghan/Interview-Prep/blob/main/JavaScript.md#scroll-what-a-pop-method-in-javascript-is)
-:ballot_box_with_check: [Does JavaScript has concept level scope?](https://github.com/M-Croghan/Interview-Prep/blob/main/JavaScript.md#scroll-does-javascript-has-concept-level-scope)
+:ballot_box_with_check: [Does JavaScript have concept level scope?](https://github.com/M-Croghan/Interview-Prep/blob/main/JavaScript.md#scroll-does-javascript-has-concept-level-scope)
 :ballot_box_with_check: [What are the disadvantages of using innerHTML in JavaScript?](https://github.com/M-Croghan/Interview-Prep/blob/main/JavaScript.md#scroll-what-are-the-disadvantages-of-using-innerhtml-in-javascript)
 :ballot_box_with_check: [What is break and continue statements?](https://github.com/M-Croghan/Interview-Prep/blob/main/JavaScript.md#scroll-what-is-break-and-continue-statements)
 :ballot_box_with_check: [What are the two basic groups of data types in JavaScript?](https://github.com/M-Croghan/Interview-Prep/blob/main/JavaScript.md#scroll-what-are-the-two-basic-groups-of-data-types-in-javascript)